COVID-19 Health Screenings

-- Return to school from isolation on or after 5 days, and
+- Returning to school from isolation on or after 5 days

-- Screen after holidays, even if you are not symptomatic
+- Returning to school after holidays, even if you are not symptomatic

 Do I need to report my test results?

-Although it is highly encouraged, you are not required to report your results.
+Students are not required to report their results.
 If your student is very sick: call 911, visit an emergency room, or call your doctor.

-What should I do with my test results?
+What should I do with my student's test results?

-Depending on your test results, you might need to take action.
+Depending on your student's test results, you might need to take action.

-- If you feel well and have no COVID-19 symptoms, return to school.
+- If they feel well and have no COVID-19 symptoms, return to school.

 - Retest at school or at a local testing site.
 Visit sfusd.edu/covid19testing for more information, including COVID-19 testing locations and schedule.